 The Leidos evaluation team determined that the product meets the Common Criteria requirements of the Protection Profile for Application Software, Version 1.3, 1 March 2019 and the Functional Package for Transport Layer Security (TLS), Version 1.1, 12 February 2019.
-The technical information included in this report was obtained from the Nessus Manager 8.11.1 Security Target, Version 1.0, 4 December 2020 and analysis performed by the validation team.
+The technical information included in this report was obtained from the Tenable.sc Security Target, Version 1.0, 4 December 2020 and analysis performed by the validation team.